Afghan boy relives terror of "bomb-like" landslide

 The United States wants to keep a force of less than 10,000 troops there for counter-insurgency and training purposes.

-(Additional reporting by Hamid Shalizi; Writing by Jeremy Laurence; Editing by Robin Pomeroy and Eric Walsh)
+(Additional reporting by Hamid Shalizi; Writing by Jeremy Laurence; Editing by Robin Pomeroy)